-Customers, in other words, are rapidly devolving into hyper-local segments of one, each with their own set of requirements, habits, and desires.
+Customers, in other words, are rapidly devolving into hyper-local segments of one, each with their own set of requirements, habits, desires, and digital transformation journeys.
 And because each of these segments is critical to incremental development, they must not be overlooked.

 Shipping companies are working hard to keep up with the pressure.
 However, they continue to run into familiar roadblocks in the form of current networks, distribution structures, skills, and organizational structure, all of which are built on the "old" consumer expectation of excellence.
 The "fresh" standards, which are a symptom of today's multichannel, digital environment, are putting a strain on networks that were designed to be hyper-productive in what was previously a brick-and-mortar world.

 Worse, current consumer demand exceeds the availability of resources available to meet it, resulting in skyrocketing logistics costs.
-Shippers have attempted to strengthen their activities by making small changes.
+Shippers have attempted to strengthen their activities with strategic sessions and other small changes.

 Making more drastic changes, on the other hand, is analogous to converting operational battleships to jet skis—an initiative hampered by disparate systems that aren't synchronized through the supply chain, a lack of operational visibility due to organizational silos, and shortcomings in technology and skills required to drive the change.
 Transforming the battleship takes a lot of effort and money, not to mention time—which shippers today simply don’t have.